abner-dos-reis/Leveling_Plugin_Obsidian_Public/README.md

 Buffs/Debuffs that reach EX rank become permanent.

-There are conflicts between buffs and debuffs — for example, a Distraction debuff steals EXP from the Focus buff, and vice versa, just like Focus weakens Distraction.
+There are conflicts between buffs and debuffs, for example, a Distraction debuff steals EXP from the Focus buff, and vice versa, just like Focus weakens Distraction.

 > **There are buffs that come from skills, and skill buffs come from classes and are permanent.**

 That said, buffs and debuffs usually last only 24 hours.
-They can be **extended or assimilated** (in the case of buffs), or you can **beat them** (in the case of debuffs).
+They can be **extended or assimilated** (in the case of buffs), or you can **beat them** (in the case of debuffs) to end them immediately.
+Debuffs that have reached **permanent status through EX rank** can lose their permanence if their EXP drops.
+Buffs, however, **never lose their permanence** once achieved.

 #### Classes (Personas)